 Troubleshooting Kernel Security Check Failure

-So a solution that involves you changing the harddisk only works of the harddisk is the cause of the kernel failure.
-With that in mind, let’s dive into the fixes for the kernel security check failure.
+So a solution that involves you changing the hard disk only works of the hard disk is the cause of the kernel failure.
+With that in mind, let’s dive into the kernel security check failure fixes.

 1. Use System File Checker and Memory Diagnostic

-Using this diagnostic tool helps you find out what specific files are defective, and repair the damage.
+This diagnostic tool helps you find out what specific files are defective and repair the damage.
 Here is how to go about using the file checker for diagnosis.

 Click the restart button on the lower right side of the screen.
 This will make the OS startup with minimal system requirements